nuthanc/react/README.md

 * Blog
     * redux react-redux axios blog
     * Simple application of only 2 components with more learning on Redux and middleware Redux-thunk
 * Streams
     * Video streaming application
     * mkdir streams
     * CRUD operations with React and Redux
 * Context system
     * npx create-react-app translate
     * This also contains the use of Context as replacement to Redux
+* Hooks-simple
+    * Basics about Hooks system